 Why thematic web, though?

-6. Vocabulary exercise II: Describe what you see around
+3. Describe what you see around

 Key is to come up with these words in a flash.
 Go for speed, not accuracy.
 (After all, you’ll have similar reaction time when speaking.)
 If you can’t think of an appropriate word for what you see instantaneously – and there will be plenty in the beginning – skip it.

 This vocabulary exercise also serves an unintended, though important, objective of curbing the tendency to first think in the native language and then translating into English as you speak.
 This happens because the spontaneity in coming up with words forces you to think directly in English.
-You may learn more on how to control thinking in native language and other strategies to improve your spoken English here:

 The underlined words are few of the new additions to my active vocabulary I used on the fly when focusing on this person.

 Feel free to improvise and modify this process to suit your unique conditions, keeping in mind the fundamentals such as spaced repetition, utilizing the time you waste, and putting what you’re learning to use.

 To end this section, I must point out that you need to build habit to perform these exercises for few minutes at certain time(s) of the day.
 They’re effective when done regularly.